-- IFA models using Full-Information MML: Mplus must be tricked into estimating a multiple-group models (e.g., here, by group): - VARIABLE: CLASSES=group(2); KNOWNCLASS = group (female=0 1); - ANALYSIS: TYPE = MIXTURE; ESTIMATOR = ML; ALGORITHM = INTEGRATION; - MODEL: %OVERALL% (... model for reference group listed here) %group#2% (... model for alternative group goes here) - IFA models using Limited-Information WLSMV: Mplus directly estimates multiple-group models, with a few useful other benefits - Faster estimation if you have multiple factors/thetas (but assumes MCAR!) - DIFFTEST does nested model comparisons for you (still going for "not worse") - Can get modification indices (voo-doo) to troubleshoot non-invariance - Can test differences in residual variances (in THETA parameterization) - In WLSMV, the same category responses must be observed for each group, otherwise you cannot test the item thresholds - > This is not the case in MML, in which you can estimate more thresholds in one group
+- IFA models using Full-Information MML: Mplus must be tricked into estimating a multiple-group models (e.g., here, by group): - VARIABLE: CLASSES=group(2); KNOWNCLASS = group (female=0 1); - ANALYSIS: TYPE = MIXTURE; ESTIMATOR = ML; ALGORITHM = INTEGRATION; - MODEL: %OVERALL% (... model for reference group listed here) %group#2% (... model for alternative group goes here) - IFA models using Limited-Information WLSMV: Mplus directly estimates multiple-group models, with a few useful other benefits - Faster estimation if you have multiple factors/thetas (but assumes MCAR!) - DIFFTEST does nested model comparisons for you (still going for "not worse") - Can get modification indices to determine sources of non-invariance - Can test differences in residual variances (in THETA parameterization) - In WLSMV, the same category responses must be observed for each group, otherwise you cannot test the item thresholds - But using MML, you can estimate more thresholds in one group than another